DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Company-Info-Docs/V2_athletes.md

 Wendell Cherry’s journey to the pinnacle of sporting clays is described as unique and inspiring.
 A professional musician in his early life, Wendell performed at iconic venues like the Grand Ole Opry and Ryman Auditorium before discovering clay shooting in the mid-1990s.
 Trading guitar strings for shotgun shells, he quickly proved a natural talent – shooting competitively by 2002 and never looking back[1].

-Wendell’s background instilled in him a quiet confidence and discipline; he balances a prolific competitive career with a passion for coaching, guiding countless shooters with the same calm, focused demeanor that defines his own style[2][3].
+Wendell’s background instilled in him a quiet confidence and discipline; he balances a prolific competitive career with a passion for coaching, guiding countless shooters with the same calm, focused demeanor that defines his own style.

 Over a career spanning decades, Wendell has amassed a resume described as one few can rival.
 Inducted into the NSCA Hall of Fame in 2012[4], he is a multi-time U.S. Open Sporting Clays Champion, most recently claiming the 2023 HOA title after a dramatic shoot-off in Arizona[5].
 He has represented the United States internationally, earning a World Sporting Clays Silver Medal as the top American in 2015[6].
 Wendell has shot a perfect 100-straight in competition on five separate occasions – presented as a testament to his precision and composure under pressure[7].